This is my long-form bio that tells the narrative of my career in reverse chronological order.

 My work is driven by my fundamental belief that business is one of the most powerful forces for good in the world.
-Everyday I try to spread that philosophy to my family, my teammates, my friends, and anyone else I can influence through my body of work.
+Everyday I try to spread that philosophy through my work as a writer, podcaster, executive coach, and volunteer.
 But in the end, I care most about building meaningful relationships and creating memorable experiences with the people I care about.

-In the past, I led customer success and then growth and marketing at Fizzle, where we were on a mission build the best place on the web for aspiring entrepreneurs to find the training they need to build a sustainable small business.
+From 2014-2016, I led customer success and then growth and marketing at Fizzle, where we were on a mission build the best place on the web for aspiring entrepreneurs to find the training and community they need to build a sustainable small business.

-Previously, I founded a company called Living for Monday where we were on a mission to change the way the world thinks about work by helping Millennials build the skills necessary to grow in their careers.
+In 2011, I took my first leap as an entrepreneur when I founded a company called Living for Monday.
+We were on a mission to change the way the world thinks about work by helping young professionals build the skills necessary to grow in their careers.
 We worked with individuals and organizations through consulting, coaching, and training to help build strong cultures and high performing individual contributors.
 While leading Living for Monday, I gave more than 10 keynote presentations, wrote a blog that generated over 350,000 unique visitors to LivingforMonday.com in our final year, and had my work featured around the web.
 I also built a career search curriculum entitled Career Kickstarter to help college students and young professionals find their first or next purpose-driven job.
 I coached more than 40 college students through the career search curriculum, as well as coaching many entrepreneurs to help them achieve breakthrough business results.

 I interned for Seth Godin in the summer of 2013.
 Seth has gone on to be one of the most influential mentors and teachers in my life.
 Our team of 16 interns built and launched Krypton Community College, a project designed to transform the way communities learn and grow together after our formal education has come to an end.